 Using a simple plug is the cheapest option but presents many inconvenient in terms of comfort compared to the other two options, especially a longer charging time.

-If you drive long distances and need to charge your electric vehicle quite fast, we recommend you to invest in a home charger or the use the public infrastructure.
+If you drive long distances and need to charge your electric vehicle quite fast, we recommend you to invest in a home charger or the use of the public infrastructure.
 Now, you’re probably wondering if the most convenient and cheapest solution is to charge your car at a public station or to use a home charger.
 Actually, it depends on many factors.
 Use our tool to find out if it is financially interesting for you to invest in an EV home charging point or if you should simply rely on the public charging infrastructure.

 Should I invest in an EV home charging station or use the public network?